What Is Throw Ratio and Why Does It Matter for Portable Projectors?

 1. Standard Throw (Regular Projection Distance)

-From a distance of 2 meters, they can project an 80–120-inch image.
+Example: From a distance of 2 meters, they can project an 80–120 inch image.

-Standard throw models require a moderate projection distance (generally 2–3 meters), offering a stable optical system and cost-effective performance.
-This is why they remain the mainstream choice for many portable projectors.
+Standard throw models require a moderate projection distance (around 2–3 meters), offering stable optical performance and cost efficiency.
+This is why they remain a mainstream choice for many portable projectors.

 Magcubic HY350 Home Cinema Projector

 This portable projector performs well both indoors and outdoors.
-Its throw ratio is 1.37:1, which falls within the standard focal length range.
-With a projection distance of 1.2–4 meters and a screen size of 40–150 inches, it is perfectly suitable for home entertainment and everyday use.
+Its throw ratio is 1.37:1, within the standard range.
+With a projection distance of 1.2–4 meters and a screen size of 40–150 inches, it is ideal for home entertainment and daily use.

 2. Short Throw Projection

-Short throw projectors typically feature a throw ratio of 0.4–0.9:1, enabling users to create a large image from a much shorter distance than standard throw models.
+Short throw projectors typically feature a throw ratio of 0.4–0.9:1, allowing users to create a large image from a much shorter distance.

-From just 1 meter, a short throw projector can produce an 80–100-inch display.
+Example: From just 1 meter, a short-throw projector can produce an 80–100 inch display.

-This type is ideal for small spaces such as compact bedrooms, rental apartments, classrooms, and small meeting rooms where installation distance is limited.
+This type is ideal for small spaces such as bedrooms, apartments, classrooms, and compact meeting rooms where installation distance is limited.

 Magcubic HY450 Short Throw Portable Projector

-The HY450 is a portable projector designed for limited-space environments.
-With 700 ANSI lumens, it delivers reliable brightness for both indoor and outdoor use.
-Its 0.6:1 short throw ratio allows it to project a large image from only 55 cm, making it perfect for small rooms.
-It supports a 40–200-inch projection size, offering flexible usage scenarios.
+The HY450 is designed for limited-space environments.
+With 700 ANSI lumens, it provides reliable brightness for indoor and outdoor use.
+Its 0.6:1 short throw ratio allows projection from only 55 cm, making it perfect for small rooms.
+It supports 40–200 inch projection sizes for flexible usage.

 Conclusion